camgunz/d2k/README.md

 ----------------------

 One of the many strengths of PrBoom+ is its compatibility with past versions of Doom and Boom.
-D2K will maintain this compatibility insofar as its target platforms (PNaCl, pepper.js) allow.
-This will be achieved using a new compatibility testing framework.
+D2K will maintain this compatibility, and will use a new compatibility testing framework to guard against regressions.

 Enhance Network Play
 --------------------